 - Adding a dash or two of orange bitters can help the drink out as well.

-How Strong Is a Soul Kiss?
+How Strong Is a Heart and Soul Cocktail?

 Even a quick glance at the ingredient list would indicate that this is not going to be a mild drink.
 With three types of alcohol, it weighs in around 21 percent ABV (42 proof), which is typical of classic drinks of this style.